wearewiser/frontend-dev-test/README.md

 ### Submission

 Firstly, please ensure you have a well structured README.md file that explains your project.
 Please ensure that you have followed all the instructions, and that all the quality assurance tests pass (_List 3_).

-- `npm run lint`
-- `npm run test -- --browser=PhantomJS --watch=false`
-- `npm run coverage`
-- `npm run build -- --prod --aot`

-> _**List 3**_
->
-> Quality assurance scripts that will be run by continuous integration.

 Once you are ready to submit your code, open a merge request from your forked repository back into the [source repo](https://github.com/wearewiser/frontend-dev-test) on the _master_ branch.
 You can see the automated CI testing [here](https://travis-ci.org/wearewiser/frontend-dev-test/pull_requests).
 Finally, send us an email at engineering@wearewiser.com to let us know about the awesome thing you built!